Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Experiments

 \subsection{Visualizing Generative References}

 One of the benefits facilitated by utilizing generative priors is producing latent reference face images with preserved GAN statistics.
 In this subsection, we visualize the reconstructed reference images to illustrate the effectiveness.
-In Fig.~\ref{fig:examples}, we show pairs of distorted images $x$ and the reconstructed latent references $\hat{x}(K)$.
+In Fig.~\ref{fig:examples}, we show pairs of distorted images $x$ and the reconstructed latent references $\hat{x}(K)$, as well as quality scores predicted by MUSIQ \cite{ke2021musiq} for both images.
 We include various in-the-wild distortions, including blur, color, contrast, noise, and composite distortions.
-Thanks to the rich prior information encoded in generative models, the reconstructed images are of high quality and thus well serve as latent references to the degraded input images, which further facilitates the blind face IQA task.
-It is worth noting that since we impose loss constraints mainly on face regions, the generated latent reference images might not precisely match target images in background.
-However, since HVS is extremely sensitive to human faces, the difference in background regions does not contribute critically to the perceptual face image quality.
-Therefore, in the IQA task, we do not need perfect reconstruct images as references, but instead we extract the intermediate features and modulate them to promote the model performance.
+Thanks to the rich prior information encoded in generative models, the reconstructed images are of high quality, \textit{i.e.}, mostly approximately 0.8-0.85 by MUSIQ scores, thus serving as latent references to the blind face IQA task.
+Since we impose loss constraints mainly on face regions, the generated latent reference images might not precisely match the target images in the hair or background regions.
+However, since the HVS is extremely sensitive to face regions such as eyes and mouths, the difference in hair or background regions does not contribute critically to the perceptual quality, which is also shown in the predicted reference image scores.